Philosophy and Approach

 I call it the Sense of Place and Story Method.

-People come to this work from different disciplines.
+People enter this work through different doors.

-Interpreters develop programs that become meaningful experiences.
 Communities and organizations strengthen identity, belonging, and stewardship.

 Individuals uncover stories rooted in lived connection.